-Traveling is great.
+Travelling is great.
 You learn new things, see some of the most amazing places in the world and you get in touch with new cultures, meet new people and get amazing possibilities.
 You really expand your world.
-However, as a traveler you also experience a lot of things that are not that great.
+However, as a traveller you also experience a lot of things that are not that great.
 The pictures people show while they travel are often idealistic and perfected – we are guilty of this as well.
 But all those pretty pictures don’t show the struggles some backpackers encounter.

 9 Struggles of Backpacking in Australia

-- Getting sand in your bed: Every time, every day.
+2. Getting sand in your bed

-- You have cockroaches, but you also have flies.
+You have cockroaches, but you also have flies.
 Flies that will keep harassing you from the moment you step outside, untill you’re back inside.

-- The activities that seem to be the most interesting are often the most expensive.
+The activities that seem to be the most interesting are often the most expensive.
 Again – everything is expensive.

-- Getting your 2nd year visa: Here are a lot of different struggles for backpackers: getting the job, doing the job and finishing the job.
+Getting your 2nd year visa: Here are a lot of different struggles for backpackers: getting the job, doing the job and finishing the job.
 We’ve heard a lot of different stories – positive and (more) negative.
 As a backpacker, you don’t know if you’re going to get screwed and if you’ll earn enough money.
 “So I’ll get 2 dollars a bucket of blueberries?
 Alright, uhm, that’s great – I think.”

 So you see, it’s not all pretty pictures and sunny beaches.
-As a traveler you’ll have struggles too.
+As a traveller you’ll have struggles too.
 Just like at home, only different issues.
 Don’t let it hold you back to go on adventure, though.
 Nothing in life is perfect, but even though your backpacking trip won’t be completely perfect, you will make some of the best memories!